kot149/zmk-battery-center/README.md

 Download the binary/installer from [Releases](https://github.com/kot149/zmk-battery-center/releases).

 > [!important]
 > On macOS, the app is blocked from opening as it is not signed.
+Allow the app to open by either:
+> - Open System Settings > Privacy & Security > Security and click `Open Anyway`.
-Remove the app from quarantine by running the following command in the terminal:
+> - Or, run the following command in the terminal to remove the app from quarantine:
 >   ```sh
 >   sudo xattr -d com.apple.quarantine /Applications/zmk-battery-center.app
 >   ```
 >   Typically it's located at `/Applications/zmk-battery-center.app`, but change it to the actual path if it's not there.

 If you worry about security, you can build the app yourself from source code.
 See [Development](#development) section for more details.